pulumi/foundational-training/module-07-pulumi-esc/exercise-03-stack-references.md

    ```

 1. Now you can run `pulumi up` and you should see similar results to the exercise in module 03.

+1. Once you're done, run `pulumi destroy` and `pulumi stack rm dev` in both folders to tidy things up.
+You might also want to delete the environment you created above: `pulumi env rm {projectname}/{environmentname}`.